 Napa County law enforcement raid clandestine marijuana farm worth $2 million

-Napa County authorities this week arrested two men connected with a large clandestine marijuana farm built into the hills near Lake Berryessa.
+Napa County authorities last week arrested two men connected with a large clandestine marijuana farm built into the hills near Lake Berryessa.

 The greenhouse operation, with an estimated worth of $2 million, and the men arrested at the remote site - Victor Johnsen, 31, of Petaluma and Jared Schuppe, 19, of La Pointe, Wis. - appear to have ties to suspected pot-growing schemes in Sonoma and San Mateo counties, Napa police Lt.
 Gary Pitkin said.

-The greenhouses were found nestled between vineyards and public land on private property off Sage Canyon Road about 12 miles east of Rutherford.
-They were spotted during a reconnaissance flight funded by the U.S. Drug Enforcement Administration.
+The greenhouses were found nestled between vineyards and public land on private property off Sage Canyon Road about ?12 miles east of Rutherford.
+They were spotted during a reconnaissance flight funded by the Drug Enforcement Administration.

 “There are claims that it is related to medicinal use and we’re investigating those claims,” Pitkin said.
 “We have no information or evidence to suggest they have permission or consent from the owner to grow on the property.”